pulumi/docs/reference/pkg/nodejs/@pulumi/azure/trafficmanager/index.md

 </div>
 <h3 class="pdoc-member-header" id="Profile-trafficRoutingMethod">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/trafficmanager/profile.ts#L103">property <b>trafficRoutingMethod</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/trafficmanager/profile.ts#L106">property <b>trafficRoutingMethod</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>trafficRoutingMethod: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

 Specifies the algorithm used to route traffic, possible values are:
 - `Geographic` - Traffic is routed based on Geographic regions specified in the Endpoint.
+- `MultiValue`- All healthy Endpoints are returned.
+MultiValue routing method works only if all the endpoints of type ‘External’ and are specified as IPv4 or IPv6 addresses.
 - `Performance` - Traffic is routed via the User's closest Endpoint
+- `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.
+- `Subnet` - Traffic is routed based on a mapping of sets of end-user IP address ranges to a specific Endpoint within a Traffic Manager profile.
 - `Weighted` - Traffic is spread across Endpoints proportional to their `weight` value.
-- `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

 </div>
 <h3 class="pdoc-member-header" id="Profile-urn">